yfaway/openhab-rules/README.md

 * Indoor and forecasted temperature and humidity.
 * Lights, fans, and smart plug status.
 * Motion sensors states

+## Indoor Temperature/Humidity
+* Alert when indoor temperature or humidity value is outside the allowed ranges.
+* Alert when kitchen temperature sensor is a certain degree above the thermostat settings.
+This might indicate an oven remains on.

 ## Light/Fan Control
 * Global switch on HabUI to turn on/off individual or all controlled lights/fans.